The Bike Shed turns one year old this month. What began as a biweekly show has moved to weekly episodes with a loyal audience.

 The Bike Shed debuted with an episode about Sandi Metz’ Rules on November 1st, 2014.

 When we started the show, we picked broad technical topics from our backlog such as “CoffeeScript vs ES6” and discussed our experiences.
 What we discussed on any given episode wasn’t always what had our attention at that moment, and I always felt pressured to be an expert on the selected topic.
 As a result, recordings often involved a good deal of preparation and nerves.

 We quickly realized the crutch of the topic backlog was doing more harm than good.
 We shifted to talking about our recent experiences tackling interesting technical challenges in open source or on client projects, and about technologies that had us personally excited.
 We deleted the entire topic backlog and the show was better for it.

 We were lucky enough to have access to some fantastic guest hosts at RailsConf and we took full advantage by recording seven podcasts in a single day, including one video podcast with Aaron Patterson and a live audience.
 We want our shows with guests to be similarly driven by their current work, interests, and challenges.
 We aim to avoid interviews because we feel that’s ground already very well covered by Giant Robots.

 If you’re a regular listener, you’ll have noticed and enjoyed that Laila Winner has joined us as a host on three recent episodes.
-Sean and I are excited to say that Laila will be joining the show more regularly as we move into our second year.
+Sage and I are excited to say that Laila will be joining the show more regularly as we move into our second year.
 Each episode will be hosted by two of the three of us and we will continue to be joined by guest hosts on occasion.